ethereum/pm/README.md

 # Ethereum Project Management Repository

 This repository is used for project management for various initiatives affecting the Ethereum protocol.
 The main use of this repository is for the Execution and Consensus Layer AllCoreDevs meetings.
-It is also used for [Breakout Rooms](/Breakout-Room) on various protocol-related topics, such as [Ethereum 1.x](/Archive/ETH-1X), [The Merge](/Archive/Merge) and [Fee Market changes](/Archive/Fee-Market).

-[This Google Calendar](https://calendar.google.com/calendar/u/0?cid=Y191cGFvZm9uZzhtZ3JtcmtlZ243aWM3aGs1c0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) tracks upcoming protocol meetings.
+It is also used for [Breakout Rooms](/Breakout-Room) on various protocol-related topics, whose agendas can be found under the [Issues](https://github.com/ethereum/pm/issues) page.
+This [Google Calendar](https://calendar.google.com/calendar/u/0?cid=Y191cGFvZm9uZzhtZ3JtcmtlZ243aWM3aGs1c0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) also tracks upcoming protocol meetings.

 ## AllCoreDevs Meetings Overview